 After March 31, 2006 members have two annuity choices to convert their accumulated balances at retirement-the Participating Annuity and the Basic Annuity.
 Members who had annuitized prior to April 1, 2006 and who did not choose to convert to one of these annuities remain in the Equity Benefit Annuity and/or the Balanced Benefit Annuity.
 Annuity reserves are invested in the Pension Boards' Equity, Bond or Balanced Fund.
-A portion of the Basic Annuity reserves may be invested in a U.S. Treasury strip portfolio.
+A portion of the Basic Annuity reserves may be invested in a "Completion Fund" strategy.
 Annually, the Investment Committee reviews the anticipated liability payments of the Basic Annuity as provided by the Pension Boards' actuary in relation to the cash flows provided by the Treasury strip portfolio.
-The asset allocation for the annuity reserves is detailed in the following table.
+The asset allocation for the Annuity Funds is detailed in the following table.